ansforge/IG-fhir-medicosocial-transfert-donnees-dui/361-Flux-Mise-à-jour-du-flux-1/ig/StructureDefinition-tddui-bundle.md

         "id" : "Bundle.entry:DUITransportProfessionnel",
         "path" : "Bundle.entry",
         "sliceName" : "DUITransportProfessionnel",
-        "short" : "Encounter conforming to the TDDUITaskTransportProfessionnel profile, used to convey the practitioner transportation.", "min" : 0,
+        "short" : "Task conforming to the TDDUITaskTransportProfessionnel profile, used to convey the practitioner transportation.", "min" : 0,
         "max" : "*"
       },